sadanandpai/git-guide/README.md

 <br>

 ### 25. I have pushed pushed my changes and got it merged.
 I want to revert it immediately.
-How can I do that?

 Revert